 Some worry about having an immunization is common, in children, youth and adults!
 Being prepared, having a plan and using strategies we know work can set you up for success to receive the vaccine in your community or at a mass vaccination site!

 Children’s Hospital at London Health Sciences Centre, in partnership with Middlesex-London Health Unit, is offering a COVID-19 Vaccination Clinic for children and youth who may benefit from extra support.
-The clinic is now available to families with children aged 5-11 and those aged 12-17.
+The clinic is now available to families with children aged six months to seventeen years.

 You or your child may benefit from the extra supports the Children’s Hospital COVID-19 Vaccination Clinic offers if any of the following are true: